Evan-Clegern/liberc-crypto/README.md

 Runtime uint <--> ushort issues in loops has been corrected in NACHA and KOBRA.
 Library is now passing CodeQL analysis.
 #### Oct 18
 Tweaks to documentation of algorithms.
+#### Oct 27
+Added a side-project I'd been working on that allows the creation and management of Substitution and Permutation boxes.